learn-co-students/ruby-oo-object-relationships-has-many-through-atlanta-web-033020/README.md

 And there you have it - customers have access to waiters, and waiters have access to customers.
-Notice as well that neither the `Customer` class, nor the `Waiter` class needed additional attributes - they don't need to keep track of this information; they only need to have the methods that ask the write questions - in this case to the `Meal` class, the _join_ between customer and waiter.
+Notice as well that neither the `Customer` class, nor the `Waiter` class needed additional attributes - they don't need to keep track of this information; they only need to have the methods that ask the right questions - in this case to the `Meal` class, the _join_ between customer and waiter.